FormidableLabs/victory-docs/src/screens/guides/index.md

 Add interactity with tooltips.
 This guide explains how to create and customize tooltips.
 Topics include simple tooltips, voronoi tooltips, and integrating tooltips with custom events.

 **[Polar Charts]**:
-This guide explains how to create polar charts and configure polar axes.
+Create polar charts and configure polar axes.

+**[Zoom on Large Datasets]**:
+Use `VictoryZoomContainer` to render large data sets with Victory without compromising performance.

 [our tutorial]: https://formidable.com/open-source/victory/docs